phoenhix/CHIP-SDK/README.md

 While it is possible to install the SDK natively on your computer, currently the only supported way is to run it from a virtual machine.

 ## System Requirements
-A version of Windows, Mac OS X or your favourite Linux distribution running VirtualBox and Vagrant 1 GB RAM
+A version of Windows, Mac OS X or your favourite Linux distribution running VirtualBox and Vagrant.
+For the virtual machine at least of free 1 GB RAM are necessary.
-40 GB free disk space
+Up to 40 GB of disk space may be used.

 ## Getting started with the Vagrant image